dropbox/merou/README.rst

 Installation
 ------------

-New versions will be updated to PyPI pretty regularly so it should be as easy as:
+Standard Python package installation instructions apply.
+You will need development headers for MySQL and Python 2 available.

+On Debian-based systems:

 .. code:: bash

+    apt-get install libmysqlclient-dev libpython2.7-dev
-    pip install grouper
+    pip install -e git+https://github.com/dropbox/grouper#egg=grouper

 Next you need to configure grouper to find a SQL-style backing database and stand up processes to serve the read-write web UI and read-only programmatic API.
+There's an sample configuration file, suitable for local development and testing, in ``config/dev.yaml``.

 Running a Test instance